andreybicalho/vrpdr/README.md

 * Images were resized to 1056x576 during training, so YOLO will perform best if applied to this shape.
 * Cropped bounding box images (i.e. license plates) were resized to 160x60 to train the Attention-OCR.

-Download the pretrained models and put it in the `config` directory.
+[Download](https://drive.google.com/drive/folders/1Ug2UpsQ7tfcDVIW6P3UQ3uUfUnNmNLy-?usp=sharing) the pretrained models as well as the configuration files and put them in the `config` directory.

-* `TODO:` upload weights and other config files somewhere.

 Run the application service:
 ````